rkrish00568/krishnenduRoy_RISC_V_SOC_Tapeout-Program_VSD_WEEK3/PART3/README.md

 # Observation

  -  The worst setup slack is **violated** in the **SS (Slow-Slow) corner** at **-40°C** and **1.65 V**, with a slack of **-5.561 ns**.
 This corner is typically the most challenging for setup time.
+ -  All reported hold slacks are positive (MET), indicating that hold time is not a current issue under the reported corners.
+The design meets the minimum delay requirement.
+ -   Analysis for min_max_sky130_fd_sc_hd_ff_100C_1v65.lib: : In this FF corner, the design is very fast, resulting in a large positive setup slack (4.1853 ns) and meeting the hold requirement.
+ -   Analysis for min_max_sky130_fd_sc_hd_ss_n40C_1v35.lib: :
+   -   The setup time is severely violated with a slack of −35.1855 ns.
+This is an extreme violation and the critical path for this corner.
+The data arrival time (42.55 ns) is far greater than the data required time (7.36 ns).
+This requires aggressive optimization (upsizing cells, reducing logic depth, increasing clock frequency, or using a less aggressive library).

+-   Hold time is met (1.3475 ns slack).